rupalkhilari/genome-designer/src/extensions/README.md

 Nonvisual client extensions are downloaded immediately.

 Visual extensions are downloaded lazily as needed.
 Extension manifests must be registered before the extension can register a `render()` function.

+---

+The flow:

+... on startup, or when config changes ...

+- retrieve list of extensions from server
+- check + register manifests
+- download non-visual client files immediately
+- run onRegister() callbacks

+... when user downloads the extension ...

+- call downloadAndRender() for an extension, which has two steps:
+- downloadExtension() downloads client files
+    - extension files actually downloaded
+    - each extension file should call constructor.extensions.register() with the extension's render() function
+    - register() assigns a wrappedRender() function to the manifest
+- render()
+    - calls wrappedRender() and passes appropriate containers for each region
+    - extension now actually visible